SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 *The need for and the provision of Quality of Service (QoS) within packet based networks such as the Internet which are inherently best efforts at heart.*

+### Challenges

+* QoS needs to be end-to-end, involving numerous management domains.
+* QoS service should address all requirements - not just 'top quality'
+* QoS *policy* distribution, maintenance and monitoring will increase in importance.
+* Better to implement QoS earlier - provides scalability, experience.
+Pro-active not reactive.

 ## Security Issues

 *The inherent risks within networks such as the Internet, cracking, viruses, trojans, worms and denial of service attacks.
 The role of the Firewall and the problems it can bring.*